 This is another important component in your Will.
 Whereas you entrust the executor with your assets, you entrust the guardian(s) with your children.
 You must appoint a guardian for any child under the age of 18.
 This person will serve the role you did as a parent—making critical decisions about your children’s care, education, upbringing and health.
 Be sure to choose carefully, thoughtfully and wisely.
 Before naming a guardian in your Will, it’s a good idea to have a discussion with whoever you wish to appoint to ensure they agree to take on the responsibility Please know this: if you do not select a guardian for your children, they will become wards of the Public Trustee and Ministry for Children and Families.

-You must specifically name the people to whom you plan to leave your assets.
+You must specifically name the people to whom you plan to leave your assets—and these beneficiaries do have rights.
 Be sure you provide very specific details about how these people are related to you.
 Prepare for the possibility that some of your beneficiaries might die before you do by naming alternate beneficiaries.

 This portion of your Will presents a thorough, detailed list of any property that is solely titled in your name, investment accounts, bank accounts, vehicles, stocks, bonds, airplanes, boats, real estate and business interests.

 You can gift inheritance items, like family heirlooms, personal property, cash or real estate to specific beneficiaries in this section of your Will.
 Alternatively, you can compose instructions for the executor to use in dividing your assets amongst your beneficiaries.
 In the latter scenario, be sure to specify which property should be included in the pool that is to be divided and instruct whether the property should be divided equally or based on specified percentages.